Pradip-Kathiriya/Implementation-of-Machine-Learning-Classifiers-for-Face-Recognition/README.md

 the graph, we can say that about 100% of the data variance are containing in top 1 eigen values (out of 504 eigen values).
 After 1 st eigen values, the rate of change of variance with respect to number of eigen value almost 0.
 This is very surprising.
-This might be due to the face that since we have 360 data points for only two classes, MDA might found the best 1 direction where are almost 100% separable.
+This might be due to the face that since we have 360 data points for only two classes, MDA might found the best 1 direction where almost all the images are  100 % separable.

 **3. Bayes' Classifier:**
 - Optimal Parameters